Kitty Horrorshow: Anatomy

 Released in 2016, Anatomy is a game focused on exploring an empty house and finding voice tapes within it as the house begins to change around the player.
 Initially, collecting these tapes is the only component of the game, but the program eventually glitches and closes itself; when reopened, the house has changed radically, with static on the game screen and audio distortion occurring.
 These shutdown events are repeated as the house continues to degrade more and more upon continued playing of the game.

 Rock, Paper, Shotgun's Steven Messner described Anatomy as "the rare kind of game that exploits our comforts — chiefly the feeling of being safe at home".
 Wired writer Julie Muncy described the game as "[pushing] you to think about why scary things are scary, what deeper psychology is at work when you're afraid of the dark room at the end of the hall or what might be behind that locked door."
 Jacob Geller for Game Informer described Anatomy as the "scariest game I've ever played" and that the lo-fi nature of the graphics and audio contributed significantly to the game's experience.
-Playboys Suriel Vazquez commended the game for not relying on monsters and jumpscares, leaving it "anything but predictable".
+Playboys Suriel Vazquez commended the game for not relying on monsters and jump scares, leaving it "anything but predictable".

 Adam Smith of Rock, Paper, Shotgun referenced the Lovecraftian quote "fear of the unknown", reinterpreting it for Anatomy as "fear of the familiar", whereby even familiar spaces can seem frightening in the dark and the quiet of night.
-PC Gamers Steven Messner discusses how the quarantine of 2020 that everyone has had to experience heightens the disturbing nature of Anatomy and increases the sinister nature of everyday household objects.
-He loved how the game "takes the simple pleasures of a life spent indoors and forces you to see it as something to fear".
+Writing for PC Gamer, Steven Messner discussed how the cultural shared experiences of quarantine during the COVID-19 pandemic heighten the disturbing nature of Anatomy and increase the sinister nature of everyday household objects.
+He stated that he loved how the game "takes the simple pleasures of a life spent indoors and forces you to see it as something to fear".
 In a quest to find a game that evokes "true terror", Tom Faber in Financial Times decided that Anatomy was ultimately that game, concluding that the inscrutable nature of the house was what made it terrifying and that what's "scarier than a monster operating as a metaphor is a monster that refuses to mean anything at all".